 You may be saying that, “Jon was stabbed, he is dead, he cannot protect the realm from the real threat of the Others.”
 Or, “Melisandre is going to do it.”
 To that I say that all seems fair if we simply read the words on page without putting together the crumbs George left for the reader.
 These clues, when put together, prefigure another option.

-First, Melisandre is a false “weirwood”, and she must use the magic of her potions and powders to get Ghost to “like” her.
+First, Melisandre is a false “weirwood”.
+Actually, she is not a tree symbol at all.
+SHe has copper red hair, carries a ruby, and emits heat, and we are introduced to her on fiery Dragonstone, which is the fiery womb of the fiery religions and dragons.
+There is not natural connection between Melisandre and Ghost, instead she must use the magic of her potions and powders to get Ghost to “like” her.
 In addition to their being little reason to trust how Mel is interpreting her visions.
 She confuses a lot of people for something else.
 Renly, Alys Karstark as Arya, Stannis as Azor Ahai and his false Lighbringer sword, etc.

 I would like to bring our attention to the fourth knife that Jon “never felt”?

 “Dalla died.”
 Jon was saddened by that still.
 “Val is her sister.
 She and the babe did not require much capturing, Your Grace.
 You had put the wildlings to flight, and the skinchanger Mance had left to guard his queen went mad when the eagle burned.”
 Jon looked at Melisandre.
 “Some say that was your doing.”

 She smiled, her long copper hair tumbling across her face.
 “The Lord of Light has fiery talons, Jon Snow.”
 (ASOS/ Jon XI)